 Setting up a project with a remote team requires a different set of tools that would allow assign tasks, share files, set up deadlines, and track the progress, ideally all within one platform.

-In this article, we make a review of some of the best project management tools used and loved by distributed teams.
-We also take a closer look at how successful implementation of these tools helped to boost productivity at companies like Invision, Buffer, and Survey Monkey.
+In this article, we review some of the best project management tools used and loved by distributed teams.
+We also take a closer look at how successful implementation of these tools helped boost productivity at companies like Invision, Buffer, and Survey Monkey.

 Tagline: ‘Asana helps you coordinate all the work your team does together.
 So everyone knows what needs to get done, who’s responsible for doing it, and when it’s due.’

 Description: Asana is a workflow management tool that enables teams to track tasks, projects, conversations, calendars.
 Its main benefit is that it allows users to manage all workflows online without using email.
 Asana also includes a Board view, which gives teams the ability to manage work using the Kanban methodology.

 Asana has a number of useful add-ons and integrations, such as Dropbox, GoogleDrive, WordPress, Everhour time tracking, and more.

 Asana is available on the web, as well as iOS and Android apps.